 What You Will Do

-Keeping detailed, accurate records, procedures and results of experimental activities.
+Keeping detailed, accurate records, procedures, and results of experimental activities and data both in notebook and computerized formats.

 Assisting in basic training of laboratory safety and procedures for new trainees.